MarzenkaS/Comfy-House-New/README.md

 1. Once my html code went through the validator I had many bugs because some of my images had space in name.
 So after removing spaces in names all errors disapeared.

 2. Radio Button issues.There is a Radio Button option on my Booking page.
 There are 2 options: YES or NO, and I was supossed to choose only one option but problem was that I could choose both at the same time.
+I conntact via Tutor Assistance and mistake was that value for name had a typo.
+Instead pets there was pest.

 3. Another problem was comming from iframe where I embedded Google Map.
 I didn't have aria-label.